-The city of Riverside is located in the Inland Empire in Southern California.
+The city of Landmarks in Riverside California is located in the Inland Empire in Southern California.
 It is the county seat of Riverside County.
 The city was named for its location beside the Santa Ana River.
 Today, the city is one of the fastest-growing in the state.
-The city is home to many historical landmarks.
+The city is home to many historical Landmarks in Riverside California.

 One of the oldest structures in Riverside is the Trujillo Adobe, which is on the National Trust for Historic Preservation’s list of “11 Most Endangered Historic Places” for 2021.
 It is only the second Riverside building to make the list.
 Riverside city leaders have also adopted a plan for the city’s Northside, which aims to create a balanced community.
 This plan includes rezoning the land, which will allow for future development.

 The Mission Inn Museum, located in the historic Mission Inn, is a great place to see Riverside’s history.
 The museum was founded by Frank Miller, a philanthropist, and businessman who was renowned for his love of aviation and fine arts.
 He and his family were instrumental in transforming Riverside into a thriving center for business.
 The museum features exhibits on Riverside’s history, Frank Miller’s life, and the citrus growing industry.